 Liquidity risk is the risk that the Company will not be able to meet its short term business requirements.
-The Company has in place a planning and budgeting process to help determine the funds required to support the Company's normal operating requirements on an ongoing basis and its expansion plans.
-As of September 30, 2011, the Company has sufficient funds to meet its short-term financial liabilities.
+The Company has in place planning and budgeting processes to help determine the funds required to support the Company's normal operating requirements on an ongoing basis and its expansion plans.
+As of December 31, 2011, the Company has sufficient funds to meet its short-term financial liabilities.